colts70/The-Sematic-Stack/README.md

-The Semantic Stack & DFH Layer
+The Semantic Stack + DFH Layer
+The First Public Semantic Layer for the Web — and the Most Powerful SEO System Ever Created

-A proposed external semantic layer and deterministic first-hop for AI grounding.
+A proposed external semantic layer and deterministic first-hop for AI grounding, discovery, and machine-level SEO dominance.

 Status: Public Concept
 Version: Draft 1.0